Sunday, June 29, 2025

 The years continued to fly by.
 The 1990s blew by, and the turn of the century followed.
 Then came 9/11, followed by political turmoil and unrest nationwide.
 Still, the Colorado River continued to run, and millions would converge on the little town of Moab every spring, every summer, and in the fall.
 By 2005, the Trumbo girls, Betsy and Elizabeth, would accept scholarships to the University of Wyoming, majoring in Animal Sciences, following closely in their mother's footsteps.

-They would graduate and return home, becoming an integral part of the community, and, like their father, would continue to search for the eagles and focus on the environment.
+They would graduate and return home, becoming an integral part of the community and, like their father, continuing to search for the eagles and to focus on the environment.

 The Trumbos had it going.
 Jimmy Trumbo was right where he should be.
 In his heart, he was that same young man who got off the bus in 1967 and ran into A.J.
 Johnson.